 Whenever you’re stressed, you disconnect from your body and your power.
 Get more grounded and connected with a walking meditation.
 You’ll actually enjoy your walk and feel much better when you arrive at your destination.

 Many people blame technology for their stress, lack of connection and anxiety.
-Technology overload has become one of the primary stressors in people’s lives.
+Tech overload keeps us up at night, often literally.

-But there’s a new trend happening with technology.
-Instead of being a source of anxiety or depression (or simply FOMO), it’s becoming a tool for stress relief.
-The growing trend is that people are turning to these channels for guided meditations, positive affirmations, empowering content and stress relief tools — all for free.
+But there’s a new trend happening.
+Instead of being a source of anxiety or FOMO, our phones are becoming tools for stress relief.
+The growing trend is that people are turning to these channels for guided meditations, positive affirmations, empowering content and stress relief tools!

 As a meditation junkie I’m a huge fan of Headspace.
 I love this app because it makes meditation very easy for folks who are new to the practice.
 The app contains easy tools to help you focus more, sleep better and experience more Zen.
 I recommend this app to anyone who’s new to meditation or just feeling stressed out.

 This awesome app is really cool for starting a meditation practice.
 It uses an ancient meditation technique known as Trataka, which involves fixing your internal or external gaze on a point of attention.
 The app lets you focus on a moving ball or the “Om” mantra to get into a breathing pattern and calm your mind.
 You’ll be feeling super relaxed in just 10 minutes.
 (Also available for iPhone.)

 When you finish meditating, it’s important to ground yourself.
 You may want to stomp your feet on the ground.
 Have a snack or drink some tea.